Academic Probation Support

 Academic Advisors can assist you in identifying resources on campus suited to your personal needs, schedule planning, and study skills development.
 Academic Advisors can help you navigate and understand your degree requirements, curriculum, and Cal Poly's policies.
 You can meet with an Academic Advisor in your College Advising Center or in the Mustang Success Center.

 Learning how to study is an on-going process.
 Different strategies may be required for different types of exams or assignments, and everyone has a unique learning style.
 During office hours, ask your professors how you might focus your efforts to study most effectively for their classes.
 Cal Poly also offers a Study Strategies Library that you can use to explore various aspects of studying.

 Tutoring, Study Sessions, and Supplemental Workshops

-Various offices and departments offer free tutoring on campus.
+The Writing and Learning Center, in partnership with other departments offer free tutoring on campus.
 Students are encouraged to build these options into their weekly schedule and access throughout the term.